Restraining Orders

 Provocation is not a defence to any acts of family or personal violence.
 However, the Applicant’s conduct of inciting a reaction can be considered by the Court if it is severe enough to have caused the respondent to act proportionally to the incitement.

-Whilst provocation is not a defence, a proper and reasonable explanation with sufficient corroborating evidence, can be a competent rebuttal against a restraining order application.
+Whilst provocation is not a defence, a proper and reasonable explanation with sufficient corroborating evidence, can be a competent rebuttal against a restraining order or VRO application.

 Relaxation in the Hearsay Rule and how it affects the Restraining Order civil jurisdiction